By Sorsa Editorial

 Third-Party Search APIs

-Our /search-tweets endpoint is the part of this guide we cover end to end.
-The reasoning for using it over the alternatives in this category comes down to four things: a flat monthly plan that does not multiply credits by endpoint type, the full web operator set passed through without silent drops, the same 20 requests per second rate limit across every plan, and authentication that is one header (ApiKey: YOUR_KEY) with no OAuth flow.
-For an end-to-end migration walkthrough off the official API, see our migration from the official X API docs.
+The reasoning for our /search-tweets endpoint over the alternatives comes down to four concrete things: a flat monthly plan that does not multiply credits by endpoint type, the full web operator set passed through without silent drops, the same 20 requests per second across every plan, and authentication that is one header (ApiKey: YOUR_KEY) with no OAuth flow.
+For an end-to-end walkthrough off the official API, including a broader survey of read-only options, see our Twitter API migration guide.

 The /search-tweets Endpoint: Request Anatomy